-Copenhagen is the home of hygge, the concept that is taking the United States by storm.
-There is no word for it in English; it conveys the idea of comfort, coziness, and charm and applies to any situation, whether at home or out, with friends, family, or alone.
+Copenhagen is the home of hygge.
+There is no exact word for it in English, but it conveys the idea of comfort, coziness, and charm and applies to any situation, whether at home or out, with friends, family, or alone.
 An example would be sitting by the fire when it's snowing out with a loving partner, a good book, a cuddly blanket or sweater, and a cup of tea or coffee.

-After you've been comforted to the max and checked out Copenhagen's former royal palaces, museums, and gardens, it's a relatively easy trip to Stockholm, which exudes a different vibe, despite their mutual Nordic roots.
-Stockholm boasts that it is a place where you find new perspectives and different ideas, a mind-opener.
-It's all about new experiences.
+After you've been comforted to the max and checked out Copenhagen's former royal palaces, museums, and gardens, it's a relatively easy trip to Stockholm, which exudes a different vibe, despite their shared Nordic roots.
+Stockholm boasts that it is a place where you find new perspectives and different ideas.
+It's a mind-opening city that's all about new experiences.

 You can travel from Copenhagen to Stockholm in several different ways.
-All can be booked in advance, and each option has its pros and cons.
+If you're booking in advance, the train is likely to be the most convenient and the cheapest way.
+For last-minute trips, you may be stuck with the grueling bus ride.
+Flying is the quickest option, and low-cost airlines occasionally have super deals.
 If you can't decide which way you like best, you can go to Stockholm via one option and return to Copenhagen via another.

 - Train: 5 hours, 30 minutes, from $20